Achievable logoAchievable logo

 (spoiler)

-The short put has the highest premium, making it the dominant leg.
+The short put has the higher premium, so it’s the dominant leg.
 The names associated with this strategy are:

 • Short put spread